One more post on Betrayal and Anger and then we'll move on to Rebuilding Trust.

 Eventually, Bertie returns to talk with Lionel.
 Lionel doesn't want to just teach technique.
 He wants to know more about Bertie's life and inner world.
 But Bertie doesn't want to talk about his family.
 Not talking outside about the family is a hallmark of a dysfunctional family.

 EMDR helps victims of traumatic memories find freedom.
-The belief is that the trauma gets lodged between the left and right hemispheres of the brain.
+The belief is that the trauma gets lodged in the nervous system between the left and right hemispheres of the brain.
 The individual trauma and the individual is 'stuck'.
 With EMDR there is a physical element of the therapy while talking about the trauma.
 The physical element can include watching a line of lights light up back and forth down the line, listening through earphones to a series of beeps that slide from left ear to right, holding small vibrating paddles that alternate from right to left or it can be as simple as tapping on the right side of the body and then the left.
-I've had friends go through this who've told me that it did indeed take the 'freak out' element of the trauma away though the memory still is a painful one.
+I've had friends go through this who've told me that it did indeed take away the 'freak out' element of the trauma though the memory still is a painful one.

 So the rocking back and forth, or dancing the waltz brought movement and continuous flow to Bertie as he dealt with his stammering.
 The waltz is interesting in this manner because it is a three step dance.
 With it one alternates the initial foot.
 Left right left then right left right.
 Left and then right.
 Logue's background was with battle worn PTSD victims just like those whom EMDR has been highly successful with, like Vietnam veterans.